jironghuang/jirong-blog/content/post/Prototype of pair trading strategy for Silver ETFs.md

 In the backtesting below (using a pair of silver ETFs as an example), I assumed a hypothetical amount of 10,000 dollars per trade.

 Results are pretty good with a healthy sharpe ratio of 2.7 in the training set and 1.6 in the testing set of data.
-Annuazlized return is approximately 26% for the test set.
+Annualized return is approximately 26% (translates to 2600 dollars) for the test set.

 <img src="/post/img/equity_curve.png" alt="/post/img/equity_curve.png">
 <img src="/post/img/summary_stats.png" alt="/post/img/summary_stats.png">